The key to having phenomenal workouts is a steady routine of great pre-workout meals.

 Pre-Workout Meals That You Should Eat Before A Workout

-A lack of the proper pre-workout meal is what leads to minimal progress and maximal frustration with building your body.
+Skipping the proper pre-workout meal can slow down your progress.
+This will lead to frustration with building your body.
 My short list below can give you some great food options for what you should eat before your workout.
-I consistently rotate all of these options.
+I rotate all these options on a regular basis.

 • Oats, Eggs, and Egg Whites